-Most of these symptoms show up when the dog exercises in the hot, humid air.
-When the condition is too severe, the dog’s gums may end up turning blue and end up fainting.
+Most of these symptoms show up when the dog exercises in hot, humid air.
+When the condition is too severe, the dog’s gums may end up turning blue and it could faint.

-However, if the situation gets too bad, surgery is also always an option.
-Actually, there is a higher chance for the dog to survive after surgery.
-Also, during the healing process, ensure that you keep the dog away from any kinds of respiratory irritants such as smoke or perfume.
+In fact, there is a higher chance for your dog to survive with surgical intervention.
+During the healing process, ensure that you keep your pup away from any kind of respiratory irritant, like smoke or perfume.

 Luxating patella is also commonly known as kneecap dislocation.
-This happens to be a very common congenital health problem, especially in Yorkies.
-You’ll easily identify a dog that has this kneecap dislocation disorder since the kneecap pops out of the knee joint unusually.
+It is a very common congenital health problem, especially in Yorkies.
+You can easily identify a dog that has this kneecap dislocation disorder, since the kneecap pops out of the knee joint in a strange manner.

-If the problem escalates without any treatment, the dog could have extreme issues with the legs.
-In worst-case scenarios, the dog could experience zero motor functions, especially on the affected leg.
+If the problem escalates without any treatment, your dog could suffer extreme issues with its legs.
+In worst-case scenarios, it could end up with zero motor functions in the affected leg.

-When your dog is suffering from the luxating patella, they could show only one symptom or even all.
+A suffering from the luxating patella, might only show one symptom, but could also have all of them.
 These symptoms come and go.
-Meaning that you might seem them for some time and the next minute they are gone.
+You might seem them for a while and then suddenly, they are gone.

-However, the most common sign is that the Yorkies will yelp especially when the kneecap slips out of place.
+The most common sign is that your Yorkie will yelp, especially when the kneecap slips out of place.
 Your puppy may still be able to play even if the kneecap is out of place.
-After the kneecap slips, you are likely to notice the following reactions in your dog:
+But after the kneecap slips, you are likely to notice the following reactions in your dog: